 - Recruit for an existing project.
 Send us a project description.
 We collect and review all project opportunities, and we share them with our students through email announcements and in our weekly bulletin.
-We provide a position template to guide you in developing the description.
+Open positions can be submitted using the Applied Practice Experience Posting Request Form.

 - Work with a student 1:1 to develop a project.
 Let us know some potential projects you have in mind, and the qualifications you’re looking for in a student.
 We’ll connect you with a student who meets your criteria.

 For more information on the Applied Practice Experience, please refer to the Applied Practice Experience Guide.